-During the 14th century, the castle was used by the royals as a place for hunting.
+During the 14th century, the palace was used by the royals as a place for hunting.

-By the end of the Mallorcan dynasty, the king, Martin the Humane, gave the castle to the Carthusian order.
+By the end of the Mallorcan dynasty (1349), the king, Martin the Humane, gave the palace to the Carthusian order.

 In 1717, the Carthusian monks began the expansions of both church and monastery.

 In 1801, minister of justice, Gaspar Melchor de Jovellanos, was ordered in exile here.
 However, instead of treating Jovellanos as a prisoner, the monks showed him their natural hospitality.
 In return of their kindness, Jovellanos helped decorating the church.
 It is from this time he wrote two of his most famous works; ‘Historia de la Cartuja de Valldemossa’ and ‘Instrucción Pública’.

 In 1833, the first Carlist War breaks out in Spain.
 In order to raise funds to support queen Isabella, prime minister Juan Mendizábel seized all private monasteries all over Spain and sold them to to private investors, whom would be promised shares in the state and great opportunities as landowners.

 The Carthusians never found the money to buy back the palace, and the interior of it still points to the private owners who had it in the 1830’s.